- History ›

 The members of the Committee agreed to begin their study with a set of basic assumptions about hostile aircraft and U.S. air defenses.
 They agreed that a Soviet bomber would most likely fly over the north polar region at high altitude and then descend as it approached its target.
 While the aircraft flew at high altitude, it would be able to detect ground radar before the radar could detect the aircraft.
 The bomber could then descend to a low altitude, where it could fly under the beam of the radar and be virtually undetectable.
 The committee determined that, to attack a city in the United States, a Soviet bomber would need to fly at low altitude for only about 10% of its journey.
 Therefore, the range penalty for low-altitude flight would be small.
 If aerial refueling were performed near the Arctic Circle, the entire United States could be vulnerable to a Soviet attack.
 Spaced as they were, the then-existing GCI radars gave virtually no protection.
 A low-flying aircraft could find a clear path to almost every city in the United States.

 The Committee determined that the weakest link in the nation's air defenses was the radars that were supposed to detect low-flying aircraft.
 Each radar's range was limited by its horizon.
 By flying at low altitude, aircraft could hide from the widely spaced GCI radars.
-Since air-based or space-based surveillance was not an option in 1950, the only solution was to install ground-based radar systems closer together.
-In a burst of enthusiasm, Valley and the Committee formulated plans to place radars on telephone poles every ten miles along the northern perimeter of the United States.
+Since air-based or space-based surveillance was not an option in 1950, the only solution was to install ground-based radar systems close together.

-In 1950, these plans were grandiose and unrealistic.
+In 1950, this solution was ambitious.
 But fortunately for the future Lincoln Laboratory, the Committee continued to evaluate the problem and reduced it to two major issues.
 First, in order to interpret the signals from a large number of radars, there had to be a way to transmit the radar data to a central computer at which the data could be aggregated.
 Second, since the objective was to detect and intercept the hostile aircraft, the computer had to analyze the data in real time.

 When Valley called several computer manufacturers to inquire about the possibility of using one of their systems to test his ideas, he was dismissed as a crackpot.
 Real-time operation was simply inconceivable in 1950.
 However, the answers to the problems of data transmission and of real-time operation were waiting to be addressed nearby.
 At the Air Force's Cambridge Research Laboratory, John Harrington had developed an early form of modem known as the digital radar relay, which was capable of converting analog radar signals into digital code that could be transmitted over telephone lines.
 Also, at the Servomechanisms Laboratory on the MIT campus, Jay Forrester was heading up a group that was developing the world's first real-time computer.